Redshadow40/Client/README.md

 Note: if no ip or port is specified, the default values are localhost:6175

-The program life file is generated in the directory that it is ran from
+The program life file is generated in the directory that it is run from